 Past Events

-The 2022 Festival finished with a thoroughly enjoyable concert on Sunday 13 November, featuring some stunning performances from all ages of entrant.
+The 2023 Festival attracted over 250 entrants, mostly pianists.
+The Festival attracted a bumper number of entries, particularly pianists, and our adjudicators, as always, did a superb job.
+It finished with a thoroughly enjoyable concert on Sunday 13 November, featuring some stunning performances from all ages of entrant.

 The 22nd Festival ran very successfully on Saturday 18 September 2021, with all classes ‘face-to-face’.
 As had been expected, the Covid-enforced postponement to a date shortly after the end of the school holiday period meant a significant reduction in entries, but certainly not in the standard of the participants.
 All the adjudicators commented on what a pleasure it had been to work with so many talented performers, and the closing concert, in the beautiful ambience of St Michael’s Church, was outstanding and warmly appreciated by the substantial audience.